 I'm generally interested in computer facilitated human problem solving.
 My current research interests are in information retrieval, in using computational modeling and techniques to facilitate users in their search, information processing and decision making process.
 I drive my research with a deep understanding of every aspect of the search process, drawing insights from retrieval theory, as well as areas such as user behavior and natural language understanding.
 I verify the insights with data analyses, sometimes in a large scale, and carry them out as statistical inference or structured retrieval models.

-- Sept 4, 2012, to start as Software Engineer at Google, Mountain View, working on search quality.
+- Sept 4, 2012, started as Software Engineer at Google, Mountain View, working on search quality.

 - Aug 27, 2012, dissertation final version approved.

 - Apr 16, 2012, my job talk video, thanks to Microsoft Research.

 My thesis research is the first to quantitatively study the vocabulary mismatch problem in retrieval, which leads to effective ways of predicting whether a query term is likely to mismatch relevant documents, and a number of principled interventions that significantly improve retrieval using the mismatch predictions.

 Another topic of interest is structured retrieval enabled by advanced query languages and diverse document structure.
 We develop and apply the structured retrieval capabilities of the Indri search engine of the Lemur project to problems ranging from Ad-hoc retrieval, relevance feedback, pseudo relevance feedback, to applications such as question answering, intelligent tutoring, XML retrieval, and information extraction.
 I also work on legal search and bio/medical/chemical patent search, which are structure heavy in their own ways.